simias/gb-rs/README.md

 Game Support
 ------------

-Games that are known to work:
+Games that have been tested:

 * Tetris
 * Bombjack